 How big is Assumption Church?: The church aisle is 70 feet long.
 There are 17 rows of pews.
 The church seats a maximum of 350 people.

 Do you have a Bride?s Room?: Assumption does not have a Bride?s Room, so it is best for the Bride to arrive and wait in the car until the time of the wedding.
 There is a washroom in the rear of the church.

 What kinds of decorations are permitted?: Floral arrangements may be placed in the sanctuary area.
 Flowers should be delivered about one half hour before the wedding.
 No candles, hurricane lamps, trellises or canopies are allowed in the aisles or outside the church.
 It is not permitted to have flower petals strewn in the aisle; and, because of safety considerations, rice, birdseed, confetti, balloons, bubbles, doves and other winged creatures are not permitted either inside or in front of the church.
-If the ceremony includes the lighting of a unity candle, the couple must provide the candle.
-Aisle runners are allowed at Assumption.
+If the ceremony includes the lighting of a unity candle, the couple must provide the candles.
+Aisle runners are strongly discouraged.